The Himalaya’s best kept secret

 Kora was born

 Kora is the Tibetan word for a pilgrim’s circumambulation of a sacred mountain or place.
 For Tibetans, it is a way of paying homage to nature and the mountain deities.
 We could not think of a more fitting name for our company.
-Our first fabric, Hima-Layer™ Original 230, formed the basis of our signature range.
+Our first fabric, Hima-Layer™ Original 230 (now known as the "Shola"), formed the basis of our signature range.
 Not only was it incredibly soft, and odour-resistant, but lab tests showed the fabric to be even warmer and more breathable than similar merino wool fabrics.
 Field testing proved that our base layers were ideal for hikes that had a wide temperature range and required real exertion.
 The fabric kept adventurers warm, dry and remarkably fresh-smelling even when temperatures plummeted below freezing in the camp at night and soared to 25 °C (77F) during the day.

 The trail ahead